 Fujifilm X-T3 Sample Images

-The video below was shot in 4k (4096 x 2160) 24p and 400Mbps Long GOP at 1/60 ISO 160 with the Film Simulation Mode set to Provia (Standard) and Auto White Balance.
-The audio was recorded using the onboard mic.
+The Fuji X-T3 video sample below was shot in 4k (4096 x 2160) 24p and 400Mbps Long GOP at 1/60 ISO 160 with the Film Simulation Mode set to Provia (Standard) and Auto White Balance.
+Audio was recorded using the onboard mic.

-The video below was shot in 4k (4096 x 2160) 24p and 400Mbps ALL-Intra at 1/60 ISO 160 with the Film Simulation Mode set to Provia (Standard) and Auto White Balance.
-The audio was recorded using the onboard mic.
+The Fuji X-T3 video sample below was shot in 4k (4096 x 2160) 24p and 400Mbps ALL-Intra at 1/60 ISO 160 with the Film Simulation Mode set to Provia (Standard) and Auto White Balance.
+I used the onboard mic to record the audio.